Azekah: Identification

-Non-Biblical mention
+Iron Age

+Iron II

 Azekah, known to have been built on a mountain ridge, is mentioned in two sources outside of the Bible.
 A text from the Assyrian king Sennacherib describes Azekah and its destruction during his military campaign.

 (3) […Ashur, my lord, encourage]ed me and against the land of Ju[dah I marched.
 In] the course of my campaign, the tribute of the kings of Philistia?
 I received…

 (4) […with the mig]ht of Ashur, my lord, the province of [Hezek]iah of Judah like […

 (5) […] the city of Azekah, his stronghold, which is between my [bo]rder and the land of Judah […

 (6) [like the nest of the eagle? ] located on a mountain ridge, like pointed iron daggers without number reaching high to heaven […

 (7) [Its walls] were strong and rivaled the highest mountains, to the (mere) sight, as if from the sky [appears its head? …

 (8) [by means of beaten (earth) ra]mps, mighty? battering rams brought near, the work of […], with the attack by foot soldiers, [my] wa[rriors…

 (9) […] they had seen [the approach of my cav]alry and they had heard the roar of the mighty troops of the god Ashur and [their] he[arts] became afraid […

 (10) [The city Azekah I besieged,] I captured, I carried off its spoil, I destroyed, I devastated, [I burned] with fire…

 Valley of Elah viewed from the top of Tel Azeka.

 Azekah is also mentioned in one of the Lachish letters.
 Lachish Letter 4 suggests that Azekah was destroyed, as they were no longer visible to the exporter of the letter.
 Part of the otracon reads:

 "And inasmuch as my lord sent to me concerning the matter of Bet Harapid, there is no one there.
 And as for Semakyahu, Semayahu took him and brought him up to the city.
 And your servant is not sending him there any[more -], but when morning comes round [-].
 And may (my lord) be apprised that we are watching for the fire signals of Lachish according to all the signs which my lord has given, because we cannot see Azeqah."